Direction for Detection: A Survey of Automated Vulnerability Detection and all of its Pain Points: Background

 \subsection{Program Representation}

-How software is represented determines which AVD approaches can be applied and their effectiveness, as each representation offers different levels of abstraction and detail.
+The choice of software representation determines which AVD approaches can be applied and how effective they are, as different representations preserve different information at different levels of abstraction.

+\paragraph{Source code:} unprocessed human-readable instructions as plain text.
+Source code is the fundamental representation from which other forms are derived.
+ML4AVD solutions typically take a code snippet, the size and complexity of which determine the \textit{input granularity}, to produce information about the presence and location of vulnerabilities; the level of detail at which solutions label the location of vulnerabilities determines the \textit{output granularity}.
+In the literature, input and output granularities range from the project-level (the coarsest) to line-level (the finest).
+Input granularity presents a trade-off: coarser granularities capture more information, such as long-range dependencies, but present potential costs in training time and complexity.

+\paragraph{Program slices:} subsets of code, possibly non-contiguous, that preserve the behavior of the full program with respect to a specified \emph{slicing criterion}, such as the value of a variable at a particular program functionality~\cite{weiser_slicing}.
+In the context of AVD, slicing is used as a preliminary step to simplify further analysis by excluding unrelated code in the resulting feature space.
+Furthermore, \textit{Code gadgets}~\cite{vuldeepecker_2018} combine related slices and represent them as code snippets for training machine learning algorithms in AVD.

-\textbf{Source code} is the fundamental representation from which other forms are derived.
-The \textit{input granularity} at which source code is analyzed -- from individual statements and lines to larger constructs like functions or entire projects -- influences \textit{AVD detection granularity}, especially as input and output granularities are frequently the same.
-It also introduces trade-offs, such as balancing the retention of long-range dependencies in the code with reducing input size to improve performance.
-This leads to the use of program slices, non-contiguous sections of program containing only code executed for a specified behavior; these include \textit{code gadgets}, abstracted slices intended for AVD training.
-ML-based AVD solutions must additionally vectorize their input source code to a numeric representation.
-In recent research, the most prevalent vectorization method is generating embeddings at the word, sub-word, or sentence level, to capture code semantics.
-Embeddings can be learned from scratch through training, or directly generated from a pre-trained embedding model (e.g., \texttt{word2vec}~\citeTool{word2vec}, \texttt{GloVe}~\citeTool{glove}, \texttt{sent2vec}~\citeTool{sent2vec}, and \texttt{doc2vec}~\citeTool{doc2vec}).
+\paragraph{Vectorization:} a numeric representation of source code so it can be used as input to ML-based AVD solutions.
+In recent research, the most prevalent vectorization method is generating embeddings at the word, sub-word, or sentence level to capture code semantics.
+Embeddings can be learned from scratch through training, or directly generated from a pre-trained embedding model (e.g., \texttt{word2vec}~\cite{word2vec}, \texttt{GloVe}~\cite{glove}, \texttt{sent2vec}~\cite{sent2vec}, and \texttt{doc2vec}~\cite{doc2vec}).

-\textbf{Binary code} is a program representation produced by compiling the source code.
-It is primarily used by dynamic methods, though static analysis of binary code is possible~\citeSok{yi2022recurrent_binary}.
+\paragraph{Binary Code:} a program representation produced by compiling the source code.
+It is primarily used by dynamic methods, though static analysis of binary code has been explored~\cite{yi2022recurrent_binary}.

+\paragraph{Intermediate representations (IRs):} compiler-oriented abstractions of source code, developed to support program analysis and optimization, that are now widely used beyond compilation.
+IRs can be instruction sets (such as bytecode) or specialized abstract data structures.